Updated: Jun 10

 On trash day eve, nightmares of my neighbor assaulting me with a garbage can lid and a turkey bone troubled my sleep.
 I woke bleary eyed, to see my neighbor standing at the curb, surrounded by trash.
 I thought about fessing up, I really did, but…Nope, I just couldn’t get my heart to grow.
 About then the garbage guys arrived.
 I ducked behind my window curtains.
 It was ugly.
 The shouting, the claims of innocence, “There was no trash!”
 Shall I speak of the birds shot in the air, the words beginning with…well you get the picture.

-About a week later, my neighbor had a backyard barbeque.
+About a week later, my neighbor had a backyard barbecue.
 I brought beer.
 There were four of us, three neighbors (right, left and across the street) and Sterling, beers in hand, feet on Sterling’s brick retaining wall, when Sterling told the story.

 I thought no one knew.
 But everyone has windows facing the street.
 When Sterling went inside for more chips, Frank winked at me.
 Mark held out his hand.
 “Fifty, or I tell him now.”